-By now babies should be able to hold their head and chest up when lying on their
+By now babies can hold their head and chest up when lying on their stomach.
+They

-stomach.
-During this stage, they begin pushing their head and chest further by straightening the arms and using chest
+begin lifting their head and chest further by straightening the arms and using chest

 Your child also might begin moving his or her legs and rocking on the stomach.

 In this way, babies are getting ready to roll over and build up to crawling.

 During this period, your baby will probably learn to roll over in both directions.

 So be sure to never leave your little one unattended.
 These newfound movements could